 “A pattern was set in motion that has been followed in Iraq, in Libya, in Egypt, in Syria and more recently in Ukraine,” he contends.
 “This is the greatest threat to peace and security that we face today.”

-Upon leaving the Foreign Service in 1992, Mr. Bissett served from 1992-1997 as Chief of Mission for the International Organization for Migration in Moscow, helping the government deal with the thousands of Russians returning to Russia from former countries of the Soviet Union.
-During this period, he spent time in Chechnya, assisting people fleeing the fighting.
+Upon leaving the Foreign Service in 1992, Mr. Bissett served from 1992 to 1997 as Chief of Mission for the International Organization for Migration in Moscow, helping the government deal with the thousands of Russians returning to Russia from former countries of the Soviet Union.